What is a Protected Disclosure?

-If you submit your complaint to DELWP, we will assess it against the criteria provided by the IBAC to determine whether it is a Protected Disclosure.
-If so, your complaint will be referred to IBAC for investigation and you will be appointed a welfare manager.
+If you submit your complaint to DELWP, we will assess it against the criteria provided by the Independent Broad-based Anti-Corruption Commission (IBAC) to determine whether it is a Protected Disclosure.
+If so, your complaint will be referred to IBAC for investigation. and you will be appointed a welfare manager.

 Once IBAC received the referral it may decide to investigate the matter itself or refer it to another body (most likely the Victorian Ombudsman) to investigate further.
 It may determine that the complaint does not meet the criteria of a Protected Disclosure, and refer it back to DELWP to be investigated.